sketchplugins/plugin-directory/README.md

 - [Sketch User Flows](https://github.com/reqfire/sketch-user-flows), by reqfire: A Sketch Plug-in for importing/exporting user flow and interface definitions from Reqfire.
 - [Sketch Wakatime](https://github.com/wakatime/sketch-wakatime), by WakaTime: A Plugin to update your WakaTime stats automatically from Sketch.
 - [Sketch WCAG](https://github.com/bryanberger/sketch-wcag), by Bryan Berger: A Sketch plugin that lets you contrast test your entire color palette against the WCAG guidelines all at once
+- [sketch-codelight](https://github.com/somebee/sketch-codelight), by somebee: Highlight code inside Text layers in Sketch
 - [sketch-duplicatesymbol](https://github.com/marianomike/sketch-duplicatesymbol), by Mike Mariano: Sketch plugin that creates a new symbol out of a selected symbol
 - [sketch-easing-gradients](https://github.com/larsenwork/sketch-easing-gradient), by larsenwork: Supercharge your gradients in Sketch with no-linear color mix and custom color spaces
 - [sketch-find-all-instances-of-symbol](https://github.com/mcansh/sketch-find-all-instances-of-symbol), by Logan McAnsh: Find all instances of a symbol in Sketch
 - [sketch-hyphenator](https://github.com/golmakov/sketch-hyphenator), by Aleksander Golmakov: Sketch plugin that hyphenates text
 - [Sketch-Icons](https://github.com/AMoreaux/Sketch-Icons), by AMoreaux: Import your icons, apply a color mask and create a dynamic icons library.
 - [Sketch-iOS-Bar-Color-Calculator](https://github.com/einancunlu/sketch-ios-bar-color-calculator), by Emin İnanç Ünlü: A Sketch plugin that calculates and applies the correct color for you to get actual design color after applying it to a translucent UIToolbar or UINavigationBar.
+- [sketch-pochette](https://github.com/zehfernandes/sketch-pochette), by Zeh Fernandes: A Sketch plugin that lets you carry your most used properties close to your mouse
 - [sketch-replace-layer](https://github.com/daneden/sketch-replace-layer), by Daniel Eden: Replace selected layer(s) with copied content/layer(s)
 - [sketch-style-to-react-native](https://github.com/futantan/sketch-style-to-react-native), by Tantan Fu: Sketch plugin that copies an element's styles in React Native way directly to your Mac clipboard.
 - [Sketch-topographic](https://github.com/ziven27/Sketch-topographic), by ziven27: Display Topographic Information